modin-project/modin/docs/development/using_hdk.rst

 Running on a GPU
 ----------------

 Prerequisites:
-* HDK’s GPU mode is currently supported on Linux and Intel GPU only.
+* HDK's GPU mode is currently supported on Linux and Intel GPU only.
 * HDK supports Gen9 architecture and higher (including Xe & Arc).
 * HDK's GPU mode requires proper driver installation.
 Follow this guide_ to set up your system.
 Make sure to install the compute runtime packages: ``intel-opencl-icd``, ``intel-level-zero-gpu``, ``level-zero``.
 * Make sure your GPU is visible and accessible.